bckohan/django-render-static/doc/source/index.rst

 For example, a frequently occurring pattern that violates the `DRY principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_ is the presence of defines, or enum like structures in server side Python code that are simply replicated in client side JavaScript.
+Another example might be rebuilding Django URLs from arguments in a `Single Page Application <https://en.wikipedia.org/wiki/Single-page_application>`_.
 Single-sourcing these structures by transpiling client side code from the server side code keeps the stack bone DRY.

 `django-render-static` includes Python to Javascript transpilers for:
     - Django's `reverse` function (`urls_to_js`)